lukaemon/Coursera-ML-AndrewNg/README.md

 ## You can read all Jupyter notebooks here: [nbviewer](http://nbviewer.jupyter.org/github/icrtiou/coursera-ML/tree/master/)
 **If you find bugs, false logic, just anything that could be better, please do me a favor by creating issues.
 I would love to see constructively negative feedbacks**

-> * acknowledgement: Thank you [John Wittenauer](https://github.com/jdwittenauer?tab=overview&from=2016-08-01&to=2016-08-31&utf8=%E2%9C%93)!
+* acknowledgement: Thank you [John Wittenauer](https://github.com/jdwittenauer?tab=overview&from=2016-08-01&to=2016-08-31&utf8=%E2%9C%93)!
 I shamelessly steal lots of your code and idea. [here](https://github.com/jdwittenauer/ipython-notebooks)
-> * if you want to run notebooks locally, you could refer to requirement.txt for libraries I've been using.
+* if you want to run notebooks locally, you could refer to requirement.txt for libraries I've been using.
-> tensorflow is a little bit tricky to install. you could find the instructions [here](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html).
-> * I'm using `python 3.5.2` for those notebooks.
+* I'm using `python 3.5.2` for those notebooks.
 You will need it because I use `@` operator for matrix multiplication extensively.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">tensorflow (64-bit linux only) is now available on <a href="https://t.co/292ZKEfpjQ">https://t.co/292ZKEfpjQ</a> Use conda install tensorflow to get it!</p>&mdash; Continuum Analytics (@ContinuumIO) <a href="https://twitter.com/ContinuumIO/status/777882145675096068">September 19, 2016</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### [ex1-linear regression](http://nbviewer.jupyter.org/github/icrtiou/coursera-ML/tree/master/ex1-linear%20regression/)
 Special thing I did in this project is I implement the linear regression model in [TensorFlow](https://www.tensorflow.org/).
 This is my first tf experience.
 Looking forward to learn more when I move into Deep Learning. code: [linear_regression.py](https://github.com/icrtiou/coursera-ML/blob/master/helper/linear_regression.py)